macagua/example-vuejs2-todo-app/README.md

 # todo-app

-> To-Do App with Vue.js 2
+> A To-Do App with Vue.js 2 following the [Build a To-Do App with Vue.js 2](https://scotch.io/tutorials/build-a-to-do-app-with-vue-js-2) tutorial.

 ## Build Setup